most aggressive dog breeds

 If not, your house will be run by a giant breed of dog who can cause havoc by just running through your kitchen.

-Socialization and training is very important when adopting a Bull Mastiff in order to avoid this canine turning into one of the most aggressive dogs.
+Socialization and training are very important when adopting a Bull Mastiff to avoid this canine becoming one of the most aggressive dogs.

 19. Siberian Husky

-Huskies closely resemble the Alaskan Malamute discussed above, but they are a little bit smaller in stature and calmer.
-They require a ton of exercise and stimulation.
+Huskies closely resemble the Alaskan Malamute discussed above, but they are slightly smaller in stature and calmer.
+They require a lot of exercise and stimulation.

 Stubborn and dominant are two other characteristics this breed is known for.